raymondclowe/roo-mission-impossible/roo-photoeditor-details.md

 - Summarize license information clearly.

 ## Data Handling Rules
-- Store downloaded images in a designated folder.
+- Store all images in a designated folder with proper organization.
-- Update `photo-inventory.md` after each successful download.
+- Regularly update the `photo-inventory.md` file with accurate metadata.